andrewGreggSAS/azure-viya-partner-sandpit-iac/README.md

     * Click the blue ‘Get’ button
     * Read the description and follow the steps to enable required the Windows feature

     * Another way is Linux VM somewhere within a virtualised container software like Virtual Box.
-Again intall Ubuntu 20.04 on it
+Again install Ubuntu 20.04 on it

+    * When installing Ubuntu in your virtual environment make sure you set up a user in addition to root

 ### Detailed Pre-requisites
 #### Azure subscription